NC Innovations Waiver and Innovations Waiver Waitlist

 Leer en español.

-The NC Innovations Waiver helps individuals with intellectual/developmental disabilities (I/DD) receive services and supports in their home and participate in their community.
-It is a NC Medicaid waiver with a limited number of slots available.
-If slots are full, an individual will be added to the Registry of Unmet Needs.
-The Registry of Unmet Needs is the waitlist for the NC Innovations Waiver.
+The NC Innovations Waiver helps individuals with intellectual/developmental disabilities (I/DD) get services and supports in their home and participate in their community.
+It is an NC Medicaid waiver with a limited number of available slots.
+If slots are full, an individual will be added to the Innovations Waiver Waitlist (formerly known as the Registry of Unmet Needs).

 Vaya Health helps coordinate services for NC Innovations Waiver participants and their families.
-Vaya also works with local providers to support the needs of an individual with I/DD.
+Vaya also works with local providers to support the needs of individuals with I/DD.

-If you have questions about the NC Innovations Waiver, the waitlist, or want to apply, call the Vaya Member and Recipient Service Line.
+If you have questions about the NC Innovations Waiver or waitlist, or if you want to apply, call the Vaya Member and Recipient Service Line at 1-800-962-9003 between 7 a.m. and 6 p.m., Monday through Saturday.
 Our staff can answer questions for individuals enrolled in a Vaya health plan and help individuals seeking services in our region.
-Call 1-800-962-9003 Monday through Saturday between 7 a.m. and 6 p.m.

 The NC Innovations Waiver is a federally approved 1915(c) Medicaid home- and community-based services waiver (HCBS waiver).
 It provides home- and community-based services and supports.
-These services and supports help individuals make their own choices and participate in their community.
+These services and supports help individuals make their own choices about their care and participate in their community.

 Waiver services are designed to promote well-being, community integration, and the ability to achieve life goals.
 The NC Innovations Waiver includes services that: